A travel guide to the best things to do in Green Bay, WI with the best shopping, attractions, parks & more in Green Bay, Wisconsin

 Gardens, sanctuaries, and parks make up thousands of acres of natural spaces, and miles and miles of trails that can be enjoyed by visitors.

-Whether it’s rugged terrain for biking, admiring forest plant species, sleeping under the stars, camping to escape the day to day grind or a stroll through some of the parks here, the green spaces have a little something for everyone.
+Rugged terrain for biking, admiring forest plant species, sleeping under the stars, camping to escape the day-to-day grind, or a stroll through some of the parks here – the green spaces have a little something for everyone!